kimmyungsup/Reinforcement-Learning-with-Tensorflow-2.0/README.md

 <br>

 ## Features
-Here are notes for this code
+Here is some notes for this code
 1. Sub-classing API model
-2. Gradient tape
+2. Gradient tape for compute gradient(not using model.compile)
-3. Models are seperated by class
+3. Models are seperated by classes
 <br>

 ### used version